eclipse/repairnator/doc/main-classes.md

 To use Nopol, you must add tools.jar in your classpath from your installed JDK.
 ```

-## Pipeline fr.inria.spirals.repairnator.pipeline.GitRepositoryLauncher
+### GitHub launcher

-It is also possible to run it on a GitHub repository that contains a Java Maven project, e.g., this one: https://github.com/surli/failingProject.
+It is also possible to run it on a GitHub repository that contains a Java Maven project, e.g., this one: https://github.com/repairnator/failingProject.

+For that, we need to specify the launcher mode with the option `--launcherMode GIT_REPOSITORY`, and the parameter `--gitrepourl` for specifying a Git repository URL.
+The URL has the following format: `https://github.com/user/repo` (without the final `.git`).

 ```
 export M2_HOME=/usr/share/maven
 export GITHUB_TOKEN=foobar # your Token
 export TOOLS_JAR=/usr/lib/jvm/default-java/lib/tools.jar

-java -cp $TOOLS_JAR:target/repairnator-pipeline*.jar fr.inria.spirals.repairnator.pipeline.GitRepositoryLauncher --ghOauth $GITHUB_TOKEN --gitrepo --gitrepourl https://github.com/surli/failingProject
+java -cp $TOOLS_JAR:target/repairnator-pipeline-3.3-SNAPSHOT-jar-with-dependencies.jar fr.inria.spirals.repairnator.pipeline.Launcher --ghOauth $GITHUB_TOKEN --launcherMode GIT_REPOSITORY --gitrepourl https://github.com/repairnator/failingProject
 ```

-To run Repairnator directly on a Git repository, it is necessary to use the `GIT_REPOSITORY` launcher mode, using the parameter `gitrepo` and specifying a Git repository URL with the parameter `gitrepourl`.
-The URL has the following format: https://github.com/user/repo (without the final `.git`).

 In addition to the Launcher options, the `GIT_REPOSITORY` launcher mode offers other options, which are the following: